 As Joel Seligman and I have argued, transaction structure is likely to shape the availability of PSLRA safe harbor protection just as it shapes Section 11 liability.176 Some de-SPAC structures are more plausibly regarded as "initial public offerings" than others and may therefore fall beyond the scope of the safe harbor's protection.
 Consider the three main transactional forms for de-SPACs.
-In the target-on-top and double-dummy structures, a private target and newly formed holding company, respectively, make initial offerings of securities to the public during a destrategies [https://perma.cc/X45LCKK4] (referring to "[t]he general view that de-SPAC transactions would be shielded by the protections of safe harbor").
+In the target-on-top and double-dummy structures, a private target and newly formed holding company, respectively, make initial offerings of securities to the public during a de-SPAC.177 These structures contrast with the SPAC-on-top structure-the most common structure, which commentators seem to have in mind-whereby the SPAC has already undertaken an initial offering of securities